<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Traveling with Your Pet

-Before making your hotel or lodging reservation, confirm the website’s pet policy on availability, the number of pets per room, pet fees, breed restrictions, size/weight limit, and whether the pet needs crating while you’re away from the room.
+Before making your hotel or military lodging reservation, confirm the website’s pet policy on availability, the number of pets per room, pet fees, breed restrictions, size/weight limit, and whether the pet needs crating while you’re away from the room.
 You don’t want to arrive at the hotel and have to leave because your Great Dane doesn’t meet the weight limit.

 Dawn M. Smith